Bitcoin-Calendar/calendar-bot/README.md

     docker-compose build
     ```

-The `docker-compose.yml` file defines production services (`nostr-bot-en`, `nostr-bot-ru`) for scheduled runs and test services (`nostr-bot-en-test`, `nostr-bot-ru-test`) for manual testing.
-All services use the same built image but are configured with different environment variables (like `BOT_PROCESSING_LANGUAGE`) and command parameters (for Nostr private key environment variable names) to control their behavior.
+The `docker-compose.yml` file defines a production service (`nostr-bot-en`) for scheduled runs and a test service (`nostr-bot-en-test`) for manual testing.
+Both services use the same built image but are configured with different environment variables (like `BOT_PROCESSING_LANGUAGE`) and command parameters (for Nostr private key).

 The main application logic is now organized within the `internal` directory:
 *   `internal/config`: Handles loading and validation of application configuration from environment variables and a `.env` file.